Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Methodology

+Each metric is computed on the full test set for both active and reactive power, with the average value reported as the final score.
+The MSE, Wasserstein distance, and Marginal Score are computed on daily aggregated distributions collated across all test-set substations, providing a global assessment of synthesis quality.
+In contrast, the MMD and MiVo metrics are computed on daily profiles of individual substations for the joint distribution of active and reactive power, with the reported value corresponding to the average across all substations.
+The MSE and Wasserstein distances are computed using standard Python implementations from scikit-learn (v0.22.2) and SciPy (v1.16.3), respectively.
+For MMD and Marginal Score, the methodology described in~\cite{li2024diffchargegeneratingevcharging} is adopted, while MiVo is computed following the approach outlined in~\cite{9534373}.
+Separate performance of active and reactive power on each metric is available in Appendix~\ref{sec:AdditionalResults}.

 Data visualisations are used alongside these metrics to further evaluate the quality of the generated samples.
 The first kind of visualisation used is distribution plots, which contrast the implied probability distribution of the actual data and each proposed model.
 A zoomed-in section of the tail of the distribution is also provided to inspect the important extreme values, which in operational scenarios could result in problems such as voltage collapses.
 The second method of visualisation is demonstrated through decile plots, which plot the values of the load at various deciles of the implied probability distribution.
-The final visualisations used are Autocorrelation Function (ACF) plots, which measure the correlation of the data with a lagged version of itself across various time intervals.
+The decile plots (10th–90th percentiles) are calculated across substations by extracting the corresponding decile at each timestep.
+This produces representative load profiles for each decile, illustrating variability and tail behaviour over the diurnal cycle.
+The final visualisations used are Autocorrelation Function (ACF) plots, which measure similarities in temporal dependence between real and generated datasets.
+The ACF is computed independently for each substation load profile by correlating the signal with lagged versions of itself.
+This is performed at each 10-minute interval of the daily load profile, resulting in 143 lag values per substation.
+The ACF values are then averaged across substations to provide an aggregate comparison of temporal dependency structure between models.
 Similar ACF plots indicate that datasets share a similar underlying temporal structure, meaning they exhibit comparable diurnal patterns or intra-day dependencies.
-Thus, the resemblance in ACF plots implies that the datasets may have been generated by similar processes or are subject to similar temporal influences such as behavioural routine or local weather conditions~\cite{box2015time, yilmaz_synthetic_2022}.
+Thus, the resemblance in ACF plots indicates that the generated datasets preserve similar temporal dependency patterns to those observed in the real data~\cite{box2015time, yilmaz_synthetic_2022}.